SHollatz/bamazon/README.md

 ![Manager View Products + Quit Application](/images/Demo_Manager03.PNG)

 ## Known Issues
-Currently the app needs to restart to update values from database.
+Currently the app needs to be quit and restarted to show updated values from database.

 ## License
 MIT License Agreement